GrandpaScout/GSServerNet/modules/gs_svnpehkui/README.md

 -- Sets the physics scale of the avatar to 150% SVNet.send("peh_phys", 150)
 ```
+When a scale message is sent, all of your scales are automatically pesisted.
+If you wish to remove persistence on your
+scales, you will need to `peh_reset` them.

 If the size you requested is not in range, you will get the closest size that is in range.
 (Ex.
 Max size on the server is 250%, you request 300%, you get 250%)